MadhavJivrajani/simDFA/README.md

-# Baesik Deterministic Finite Automata
+# Simulation of Deterministic Finite Automata

 This is a product of boredom and curiosity during the Covid-19 lockdown.